-The UNESCO Memory of the World New Zealand Committee is calling for inscriptions to the Memory of the World Programme’s documentary heritage register for 2013.
+The UNESCO Memory of the World New Zealand Trust is delighted to announce two new inscriptions to the New Zealand documentary heritage register for 2015.

 The successful inscriptions are:

 - He Whakaputanga o te Rangatiratanga o Nu Tireni the 1835 Declaration of Independence of the United Tribes of New Zealand (nominated by Archives New Zealand)

 - The Pickerill Papers on plastic surgery (nominated by the Hocken Collections, University of Otago, Dunedin).

 Dianne Macaskill, Chair of the Memory of the World New Zealand Trust announced the new inscriptions at a function at the Auckland Museum on 25 November.
 You can find out more about the inscriptions on our Register page.
 Read more in our press release.